 The Mall Tool Co. was founded in 1921 by Arthur W. Mall, in Milwaukee, Wisconsin.
 A year later he relocated the business to Chicago.
 The company became very successful, employing over 2,000 people making power drills, circular saws, chainsaws, and other handheld products.
-Those handheld power tools do not qualify Mall for this Old Woodworking Machines site, but they also made a "MallSaw Radial Saw Arm", which converted a handheld circular saw to a small radial arm saw.
-They also made (or, possibly, rebadged) a bench grinder.
+Those handheld power tools do not qualify Mall for this site, but they also made a "MallSaw Radial Saw Arm", which converted a handheld circular saw to a small radial arm saw.
+They also made (or, in truth, rebadged) a bench grinder.
 The bench grinders are very uncommon.

 Handheld power tools are outside the scope of this web site.
 Please do not upload pictures of handhelds!